escaton/flow-comments-codemod/README.md

 ### Known issues

-In some cases the result may look a bit messy, so i recommend to apply [Prettier](http://prettier.io/) after transformation:
+In some cases the result may look a bit messy:
 ```js
 var f = (d: any): number);
 ```
 ```js
 var f = (((d/*: any*/)/*: number*/));
 ```
+so i recommend to apply [Prettier](http://prettier.io/) after transformation.

 ### Setup & Run